 529 plans are tax-advantaged accounts designed to save for college, but the tax benefits are only available when the funds are used to pay for qualified expenses.
 Distributions used to pay for some college expenses are considered non-qualified and may be subject to income tax and a 10 percent penalty on the earnings portion of the withdrawal.
 Non-qualified 529 distributions may also be subject to recapture if a state tax deduction was claimed.

 Qualified 529 plan expenses include costs required for the enrollment or attendance at an eligible college or university.
 This includes tuition, fees, books, supplies equipment, and, in some cases, room and board.
 (Up to $10,000 per year can also be withdrawn tax-free to pay for K-12 tuition.)
+You can also make student loan payments with money from a 529 plan.

 However, there are some expenses a college student or prospective student may incur that are not considered qualified.
 These additional costs can be significant, so families may want to consider opening an additional savings account to complement their 529 plan.